Blueberry Tartlets in Flat Bottom Tartlet Pans

 Swiss Chard Tacos

-Tomorrow is Tuesday; taco Tuesday to be exact!
-Meatless meals don’t thrill me like those made with serious proteins, favorites like salmon, poultry, lamb or pork.
+Tomorrow isn’t Tuesday and meatless meals don’t thrill me like those made with serious proteins, favorites like salmon, poultry, lamb or pork.
 That said, I have a few delightful vegetarian items I make on occasion.
-Time to add another to my roster; these Swiss chard tacos.
-My sister made these while I was up visiting her.
+This recipe is at the top of my roster, these Swiss chard tacos.
+My sister made these once while I was up visiting her.
 I was skeptical but found them to be really delicious and a great way to use up a lot of the Swiss chard growing profusely in my gardens!
 No meat but you won’t miss it in these flavorful and filling tacos.

 I sometimes use Mexican cheese but you can also use Monterey Jack as that is what the original recipe called for and what I currently prefer.
 The recipe is out of an old Home and Garden magazine.
 I made a few changes….added some ground cumin for extra spice.
 Don’t forget the red wine vinegar, really a great finishing touch.